-- Combined MD&M West, WestPack, Automation Technology Pacific and Plastec West show features new technologies
+- Combined MD&M West, WestPack, Automation Technology Pacific and Plastec West show features new technologies.

-- Robotics suppliers showcased several new innovations
+- Robotics suppliers showcased several new innovations.

 One of the largest manufacturing events in the world, this year’s combined MD&M West, WestPack, Automation Technology Pacific and Plastec West show was very well attended.
-As always, the variety and quantity of products and services offered by exhibitors was extensive, and the exhibitors that I spoke with all mentioned that traffic had been very good and that many of the expo attendees were actively seeking specific products or technology at the show.
+As always, the variety and quantity of products and services offered by exhibitors was extensive, and the exhibitors that we spoke with all mentioned that traffic had been very good and that many of the expo attendees were actively seeking specific products or technology at the show.

 Of the myriad technologies represented at the show, the robotics suppliers appeared to garner the most attention, with several innovations on display by various exhibitors.